-SOLVE organizes AF4 symposiums/workshops where AF4 users, customers and people interested in the technique are welcome.
-Here we list our coming and previous events:
+SOLVE organizes AF4 symposiums/workshops where AF4 users, customers and people interested in the techniques are welcome.

 Protein Formulation and Characterization

 August 29th, Karolinska Institutet Science Park

 We’re taking our well-attended minisymposium on Protein Formulation and Characterization to Stockholm and have invited new speakers from leading local pharmaceutical companies and Universities.
 Save the date; August 29th at KI Science Park in Solna.

 Overcome the challenges and explore the latest opportunities in advanced protein formulation and protein characterization.
 We are creating a forum for ideas, experiences and solutions to support the development and comprehension of new protein therapeutics.